marcdubois71450/web-discord-message/README.md

 The best way to put a flask application in production is to use uswgi.

-Goole : flask api uwsgi
+Google : flask api uwsgi

 Nginx conf : https://pastebin.com/raw/YBpskT6A